KevinMusgrave/pytorch-metric-learning/README.md

 def forward(self, embeddings, labels)
 ```

+### Using trainers
-Train using advanced approaches, like deep adversarial metric learning:
+For more complex approaches, like deep adversarial metric learning, use one of the trainer classes:
 ```python
 from pytorch_metric_learning import trainers